 A vocationally relevant, experientially based supervised internship in the praxis of ministry.
 Under the supervision of an experienced minister, the student will observe, follow guidance, and put into practice good principles of Christian ministry.
 Supervised Ministry may only be started after the completion of 30 units of study.
-(M.M. and M.A.W. degrees, two term course) Two Units each Credits: 2.00
+(M.A.W. degree, two term course)